Demand for Rentals and Build-to-Rent Housing Grows in Texas, Developers Say

 Three miles from downtown McKinney, Painted Tree is a 1,000-acre master plan community centered around nature.
 It will be a mix of apartments, townhomes, single-family homes for sale and a newer concept gaining traction across the country, new single-family homes that are not for sale, but built to lease, often called "Build to Rent (BTR)" communities.

-The Dallas Business Journal reports DFW ranks 3rd in the nation in build-to-rent projects, with more than 4,200 single-family homes in BTR communities, according to a data analysis from research site Rent Cafe.
+The Dallas Business Journal reported DFW ranked 3rd in the nation in build-to-rent projects, with more than 4,200 single-family homes in BTR communities, according to a data analysis from research site Rent Cafe.

 According to its website, developer Wan Bridge has a BTR project in the works in Forney.
-Nexmetro, with its tagline, 'Rents like an apartment, lives like a home,' has offerings in Fort Worth, Grand Prairie, McKinney and Celina.
+NexMetro, with its tagline, 'Rents like an apartment, lives like a home,' has offerings in Fort Worth, Grand Prairie, McKinney, Justin and Celina.

 "I don't think it's a trend, I think it's here to stay," said Woliver.